amomen9/PostgreSQL/PostgreSQL Course/some linux references.md

 and many more.

-The best way to get command syntax and inquire about how to carry out some specific tasks are to use good AI Chat Bots.
+The best way to get command syntax and inquire about how to carry out some specific tasks is to use good AI Chat Bots.

 ---